paritytech/ledgeracio/README.md

 ## What is Ledgeracio?

 Ledgeracio is a CLI app to perform various tasks common to staking on Kusama and Polkadot, aka staking-ops.
 Ledgeracio is designed to reduce the risk of user error by way of an allowlist of validators that is set up and signed once and stored on the Ledger device.
 Furthermore, Ledgeracio can speed up the workflow considerably when compared to alternatives using Parity Signer + Polkadot{.js}.

 This repository only contains the CLI.
-To submit transactions with Ledgeracio, you will also need the companion Ledger app.
-Experimental versions are available at [Zondax/ledger-polkadot](https://github.com/Zondax/ledger-polkadot) and [Zondax/ledger-kusama](https://github.com/Zondax/ledger-kusama).
+To submit transactions with Ledgeracio, you will also need the companion Ledger app that you can install from the Ledger app store for [Polkadot](https://support.ledger.com/hc/en-us/articles/360016289919) and [Kusama](https://support.ledger.com/hc/en-us/articles/360016289979-Kusama-KSM-).
+Development versions of the apps are available at [Zondax/ledger-polkadot](https://github.com/Zondax/ledger-polkadot) and [Zondax/ledger-kusama](https://github.com/Zondax/ledger-kusama).
 Please do not use these unaudited versions in production.
 In the near future, Ledger will